 When you go without eating for around 10 to 14 hours or longer, your body goes through some changes.[5]

-Pro tip: Use the fasting timer in the SIMPLE app to see changes in your body status.
+Pro tip: Use the fasting timer in the Simple app to see changes in your body status.
 Plus, our app is full of resources, recipes, insights, and support to help you reach your goals.
-Take our SIMPLE quiz to get started!
+Take our Simple quiz to get started!

 First, your body starts using up stored energy in your liver and breaks down fat into free fatty acids (FFAs) in fat cells.